 At least 90 days before an injured person files a lawsuit for healthcare malpractice, they must notify the prospective defendant(s) in their case about their intent to file.
 According to California Code of Civil Procedure §364, this notification must include the legal grounds on which the plaintiff will file, the injuries they sustained, and the specific losses for which they seek to recover.
 Unlike many other states, California does not require that medical malpractice plaintiffs obtain and submit a certificate of merit with their initial filing.

 That being said, injured parties still must adhere to the statute of limitations codified in California Code of Civil Procedures §340.5.
-Under this statute, plaintiffs in Corona or the medical malpractice lawyers representing them must file their cases by the earlier of two dates: three years from when their injury first occurred, or one year from when they discovered—or reasonably should have discovered—their injury.
+Under this statute, plaintiffs in Corona or the medical negligence lawyers representing them must file their lawsuits by the earlier of two dates: three years from when their injury first occurred, or one year from when they discovered—or reasonably should have discovered—their injury.

 It should be noted that this statutory period may be tolled if a presumptive defendant fraudulently concealed evidence of their negligence, or if the alleged negligence involved a surgical implement being left inside the body of a patient.
 Additionally, the statutory period can be extended by up to 90 days if the notice required by Ca. CCP §364 is first sent out within 90 days of the filing deadline.